 We strive to create a social emotional learning environment and to make the content and the educational experience culturally responsive , fun and engaging for our Scholars.
 Scholars learn collaborative work lessons through team work.
 Skills and knowledge are reinforced through good-natured competition and gamification .

-The Scholars in the program are given a new Raspberry Pi computer with monitor, keyboard and mouse to use in their study and exploration during the program.
-Upon graduation from the program the Scholars are allowed to take the equipment home for further study and for use in the Academic Year Program.
+The Scholars in the program are given a new Raspberry Pi computer with a monitor, keyboard, and mouse to use in their study and exploration during the program.
+Upon graduation from the program, the Scholars are allowed to take the equipment home for further study and for use in the STEM Leadership Corps.
 The Scholars produce a project in the final week to demonstrate the skills and knowledge they have learned.
 The final projects consist of technology integrated with one of the 17 Sustainable Development Goals.

 Social Justice & Ecology Curriculum